jviosca/Media-portrayal-of-People-in-STEM-in-Spanish-written-press/README.md

 ## Installation <a name="installation"></a>

-To recreate the python virtual environment, use the file environment.yml.
+To recreate the python virtual environment, use the environment.yml file found in the `config` folder.
-Include a dedicated python interpreter to avoid dependencies conflicts when installing Spacy.
+Include a dedicated python interpreter in the environment to avoid dependencies conflicts when installing Spacy.
 The only noteworthy customization is the use of a Spanish Spacy model ([es_core_news_lg](https://spacy.io/models/es#es_core_news_lg))